 The first thing to do when served with divorce papers is to contact a lawyer.
 Although everyone has a right to represent themselves, it is rarely recommended that you do so.
 Despite what many people think, the law is complex and even in situations in which the dispute seems simple, it is rarely a good idea to not seek a lawyer’s advice.

 It is extremely important that after receiving divorce papers they are not ignored.
-By not responding properly to divorce papers, many people have given up valuable rights, or entered into agreements that they could have easily avoided by proper action.
+By not responding properly to divorce papers, many people have given up valuable rights or entered into agreements that they could have easily avoided by proper action.
 If nothing else is done after receiving divorce papers, you must at least file an answer or response in the court identified on the papers within the time stated.
-We will describe the process further below.

 Here you will find a series of helpful guidelines and reference articles that pertain to family law in Kansas.
 These are public documents provided by the state of Kansas.